CarolaZapp/Caroleni_CZ/README.md

 ### This online-planner will organize your days with a calendar, a diary, your contacts and more...

-    Started as a Single Page Application Project we will update step by step...
+    Started as a Single Page Application Project (within 3 days) we will update step by step...

-    To step into our Caroleni day please login with: Caroleni
+    To step into our Caroleni day please login with: Caroleni ( this SPA is without backend)

     The Subscripe Function is under development ...
+    (this SPA is without backend)

     Calendar Entries, Diary Entries and new Contacts will be stored in the local storage

 #### This app made with passion and ❤️ by Eleni Orfanou & Carola Zapp, © 2022

-#### Desktop Version
+#### Desktop Version - not resposive up to now ...

 ##### Available Scripts